lydiaYchen/DDL24Spring/README.md

 ##  3. <a name='Objective'></a>Learning objectivs
-- To understand design principles of distribtued and federated learning systems
+- To understand design principles of distributed and federated learning systems
 - To analyze distributed and federated ML in terms of the scalability and accuracy-performance tradeoff
-- To understand and impliment horizontal and vertical federated learning systems
+- To understand and implement horizontal and vertical federated learning systems
-- To understand and impliment federated learn systems on different  models, e.g., classification and generative models
+- To understand and implement federated learn systems on different  models, e.g., classification and generative models
-- To understand and analyze volunerabilities and threat to federated learning systems, e.g., data poison attacks and freerider attacks
+- To understand and analyze vulnerabilities and threat to federated learning systems, e.g., data poison attacks and freerider attacks
-- To design and impliment defense strategies against adversarial clients in federated systems
+- To design and implement defense strategies against adversarial clients in federated systems

 ##  4. Course team